|The parking lot of a Venetian preschool (the wall reads: "I miss you to death")|

 I have a video clip of Sandro in our old bath tub in Brooklyn when he was two.
 We've just returned from living for three months in the Piemonte region--our trial run of living in Italy--during which time he'd gone to an asilo nido (preschool) and begun to learn Italian.
 At one point he lies down in the inch or two of warm water draining from the tub and then, finding that it's too slippery for him to sit up again by himself, shouts "Aiutami!
 Aiutami!"

-Jen and I were charmed by this, as we were by every bit of evidence that some part of our Italian experience had "taken."
+Jen and I were charmed by this, as we were by every bit of evidence that some part of our Italian experience had left its mark.
 Parents want their children to have "enriching" experiences, are thrilled by the ways they develop as a result, and when children are still nestlings there's little hint that such enrichment will be anything more than acquisitions to be carried around in a kid's pockets, attainments still well within a parent's control--and which may, of course, even reflect well upon a parent.

 A rather appalling (but quite typical) article recently published in the New York Times conceptualized raising a child in terms of managing one's financial portfolio.
 The child was the portfolio, the passive recipient of the parent's management decisions, and the parent's aim was to enrich his or her portfolio according to the standard strategy of wealth management: diversification.
 The child/portfolio should be stuffed with a balanced selection of activities or investments in order to assure a maximum return on the parent's efforts, as well as long-term stability and steady, profitable growth.